Cost Management + Billing frequently asked questions (FAQ)

 Where do I go to create a subscription?

-Before you can create an enterprise Azure (EA) offer subscription, your account must be added to the role of account owner by your EA enrollment's administrator in the Azure EA Portal.
-You'll then need to sign in to the Azure EA Portal to obtain your entitlement to create EA offer type subscriptions.
-We recommend that your first EA subscription is created from the '+ Add Subscription' link in the subscription tab on the EA Portal.
-However, once your account is entitled it may be easier to create subscriptions in portal.azure.com in the subscription tab in the upper left corner of the page, where you can both create and rename your subscription in a single step.
+Before you can create an enterprise Azure (EA) offer subscription, your account must be added to the role of account owner by your EA enrollment's administrator in the Azure portal.
+Or, you must be an Enterprise Administrator.
+You need to sign in to the Azure portal to obtain your entitlement to create EA offer type subscriptions.
+We recommend that your first EA subscription is created from the + Add Subscription link in Azure portal.
+However, once your account is entitled it might be easier to create subscriptions in portal.azure.com in the subscription tab in the upper left corner of the page, where you can both create and rename your subscription in a single step.

 Who can create a subscription?

-To create an enterprise Azure offer type subscription, you must be entitled in the role of account owner on the EA portal.
+To create an enterprise Azure offer type subscription, you must be entitled in the role of account owner or enterprise administrator in the Azure portal.

 Why does my cost show as $0?